What is a Surface Mounted Facility?

 How are Surface Mounted Facilities regulated?

-In 2005, The Department of Public Works adopted DPW Order 175,566 in order to ensure that the installation of SMFs will not impede traffic impede travel on public streets, inconvenience property owners, create visual blight, or otherwise inconvenience the use of the public rights-of-way by the public.
+In 2014, the Department of Public Works adopted DPW Order 182,933 which implements the requirements of Public Works Code Article 27, which was adopted by the Board of Supervisors in Ordinance No. 76-14 (effective June 27, 2014).
+This Order is to ensure that the installation of SMFs will not impede traffic impede travel on public streets, inconvenience property owners, create visual blight, or otherwise inconvenience the use of the public rights-of-way by the public.

 I see a notice for a Surface Mounted Facility in my Neighborhood

-As a part of the DPW Order 175,566, all SMF applicants are required to post a Notice of Intent (NOI) in the area of the proposed SMF for a period of 20-days.
+As a part of the DPW Order 182,933, all SMF applicants are required to post a Notice of Intent (NOI) in the area of the proposed SMF for a period of 10-days.
 See sample Notice of Intent (NOI).
-Anyone who wishes to object to the placement of a proposed SMF can contact DPW to place an objection within the 20-day posting period.
+Anyone who wishes to object to the placement of a proposed SMF can contact DPW to place an objection within the 10-day posting period.
 Once DPW receives your objection, DPW will forward it to the applicant.
 The applicant will then contact you.

 Planned Surface Mounted Facilities in My Neighborhood